SQL SELECT

 • First, specify one or more column names after the SELECT keyword.

-• Second, specify the name of the table from which you want to select data.
+• Second, specify the name of the table from which you want to retrieve data.

 Typically, the SELECT statement only requires the SELECT clause.
 The FROM clause is optional.
 If you don’t specify the FROM clause, the SELECT statement will not select data from any table.